Despite PM push, MoEF looks to block tribal rights in parks-India

 Dogs, specially trained to sniff out illegal wildlife products like tiger skins and bones, joined the forest departments of Madhya Pradesh, Maharashtra and Jharkhand Friday.

 The dogs have been trained to detect hidden wildlife articles like bones and skins of tigers and leopards and bear bile.
-Their procurement and training was funded and facilitated by TRAFFIC India, a joint programme of World Wide Fund for Nature (WWF) and International Union for Conservation of Nature (IUCN).
+Their procurement and training was funded and facilitated by TRAFFIC India

 No comments: